plantphys/gsti/README.md

 All data contributors will be included on an introductory paper planned for 2023.

-GSTO is not designed to be, and should not be treated as, a permanent data repository.
+GSTI is not designed to be, and should not be treated as, a permanent data repository.
 It is a community resource of standardized spectra-trait datasets to faciliate a living set of algorithms that can be used by researchers to predict a host of leaf traits using spectral measurements.
 It is not an institutionally-backed repository like [Figshare](https://figshare.com/), [DataONE](https://www.dataone.org/), [ESS-DIV](https://ess-dive.lbl.gov/), etc. We recommend (but not require) depositing your data in one of these first, and providing its DOI in your dataset metadata.

 ## References